-I have observed that all marriages (even the really great ones) inevitably go through at least one season where communication halts and the relationship feels doomed.
+All marriages (even the really great ones) inevitably go through at least one season where communication halts and the relationship feels doomed.
 During this period both parties inevitably wonder if it’s even worth it to keep trying.

-Choosing to be kind no matter how the other person responds-
+Choose to be kind no matter how the other person responds-

-Not surprisingly, kindness is a quality conspicuously missing in all unhappy marriages.
+Not surprisingly, kindness is a quality conspicuously missing in unhappy marriages.
 Too often we wait for the other person to be kind before we begin being kind.
 Sadly, this sort of willful pride never yields positive results.
 In order for the healing process to begin, one person has to humble him or herself and commit to speaking kindly to—and doing thoughtful things for—the other person (even if they act like a jerk at first).
 Usually, the other person eventually responds in kind and the marriage gets a new beginning.

-Laying down your weapons-
+Lay down your weapons-

 Each part of an unhappy couple has their own arsenal of verbal weapons they use to emotionally pummel their spouse.
 It might be calling the other person hurtful names or constantly reminding them of a past sin or bringing up a character flaw.
 Whatever it is, at the root of any arsenal is one of two things: either the sin of unforgiveness or pure meanness.
 Either way I advise immediate repentance.

-Nixing the silent treatment-
+Nix the silent treatment-

 Not everyone uses the silent treatment.
 Those who do, use it to shut down conversations they are too immature to have or as a tool to get their own way.
 People who employ this method have learned that if they clam-up for long enough, more often than not, the other person will eventually acquiesce to whatever they want just to end the awkwardness.
 The silent treatment is a self-indulgent, passive-aggressive power play that not only destroys marriages but friendships and even the parent-child bond.
 It’s dangerous because eventually the other person will weary of the perpetual game playing and either walk out on the relationship or stay, adjust to the silence and begin living their own life.
 Either way the marriage is over.
 If one or both parties need time to calm down, that’s fine, as long as things eventually get talked out.

 I am thankful to the modern psychology movement because it has helped us to understand the reasons why people do the weird, sinful things people do.
 That said, psychology has also helped to create an environment where we blame our sin on other people or trauma, rather than our own choices.
 It is not uncommon for Christians to blame genetics, stress, or a bad upbringing for behavior the Bible calls willful sinfulness.
-The bottom line is that no matter our experiences we are all responsible before God for what we do.
+The bottom line is that no matter our experiences we are all responsible before God for what we do and don’t do.
 We all have the ability to make changes.
 Change can only begin with the acknowledgment that our behavior is sinful (even if the behavior or attitude has a genetic component or came about as a result of trauma) and needs to be changed.
 This must be followed-up with a commitment to obedience and permanent repentance.

-Looking at you-
+Look at you-

-One characteristic common to all bad marriages is that both parties have their focus firmly fixed on the bad behavior of their spouse.
+One characteristic common to all bad marriages is that both parties almost always have their focus firmly fixed on the bad behavior of their spouse.
 Conversely, typically both parties are totally unwilling to own-up to their own bad habits, problems, and sins and acknowledge how those behaviors and attitudes are creating chaos in the relationship.
 If you want to fix your marriage, stop focusing on what the other person is or isn’t doing.
 Instead, make a commitment to pray about what you need to change or begin doing so that you can become the husband or wife God wants you to be.